rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 04 Errata.md

 Pick up on Task 2: Review results of the script provisioning <br>
 Step 1: <br>
-Locate the vm named az800l04-vmwac in the Azure portal <br>
+Locate the vm named az800l04-vm0 in the Azure portal <br>
-Copy the DNS name on the Overview page <br>
+Copy the public IP address on the Overview page <br>
-Open a new browser tab <br>
-Right click the URL field and choose paste <br>
-Put https:// in the front of the url and then press Enter <br>
+Open a new browser tab > Right click the URL field and choose paste the public IP address, you will need to add https:// in front of the ip address<br>

-Continue with Ex 4, Task 1 step 2 in the lab steps <br>